Master of the Environment (ENVM)

 Grading Basis: Letter Grade

-ENVM 5042 (3) Renewable and Sustainable Energy in Practice
+ENVM 5042 (3) Renewable Energy Development & Project Finance

-Renewable and Sustainable Energy in Practice will present students with a sampling of the day-to-day work of clean energy industry professionals.
+Renewable Energy Development & Project Finance will present students with a sampling of the day-to-day work of clean energy industry professionals.
 The course will focus on the business of decarbonizing the energy sector and deploying clean and efficient energy technologies from several distinct perspectives, including (1) renewable energy project development; (2) corporate renewable energy procurement; and (3) energy solutions for the built environment.
-Previously offered as a special topics course.

 Requisites: Restricted to graduate students only.